isomerpages/pa-cdcne/_programmes/Employment & Lifelong Learning/Heart Bakers @ North East.md

 ![](/images/Heart%20Bakers%20Photo_3.jpg)

-Using the recipe they learned from the celebrity chef, participants will bake the Heart Bakers cookies for sale and earn an income to support their families.
+Upon completing the training, Heartbakers will bake the cookies for sale.
+Proceeds goes to Heartbakers to supplement their household income and support them in starting their own business.